Tjaronn Chery: Emmen

-Ahead of the 2010–11 season, Chery left Twente when he signed for Emmen on 29 July 2010.
+Chery signed for Emmen on 29 July 2010.
 Two days later, Chery played his first Emmen match in a friendly match against his former club, Twente, which saw Emmen win 2–1.
-Chery made his league debut for Emmen in the opening game of the season, where he made his first start and played the whole game, in a 3–0 loss against PEC Zwolle.
-It wasn't until on 27 August 2010 when he scored his first Emmen goal, in a 3–2 loss against MVV Maastricht and scored his second goal for the club on 17 September 2010, in a 3–1 loss against Helmond Sport.
-Chery then scored two more goals for the club by the end of 2010 and finished the first half of the season, making sixteen appearances and scoring four times in the league.
+Chery started in his league debut for Emmen in the opening game of the season, a 3–0 loss against PEC Zwolle.
+On 27 August 2010, he scored his first Emmen goal, in a 3–2 loss against MVV Maastricht, and scored his second on 17 September in a 3–1 loss against Helmond Sport.
+Chery then scored two more goals by the end of 2010 and finished the first half of the season with 16 appearances and four league goals.

-At the start of year 2011, Chery then scored two goals in two matches between 14 January 2011 and 17 January 2011 against Zwolle and Dordrecht.
-It wasn't until on 25 February 2011 when he scored twice, in a 6–0 win over AGOVV, followed up by scoring in the next game, with a 3–1 win over RBC Roosendaal.
-At the end of the season, Chery finished his first season, making thirty–four appearances and scoring ten times in all competitions.
-For his performance, Chery was awarded achievements throughout the 2010–11 season, including the club's player of the year.
+At the start of 2011, Chery scored two goals in two matches on 14 and 17 January 2011 against Zwolle and Dordrecht.
+He scored twice, in a 6–0 win over AGOVV on 25 February and scored in the next game, a 3–1 win over RBC Roosendaal.
+He finished his first season with 34 appearances and ten goals in all competitions, and was voted the club's player of the year.